 1754 – 1836

-After the war I purchased and married Mary, a woman of color, in September 1789 at the home of her former master.
-I died on July 26, 1836.
+After the war, I purchased a black woman named Mary, and we were married in September 1789 at the home of her former master.
+I lived a long life and died on July 26, 1836.